SAFEGUARDING

 • approach the situation in a calm and neutral manner

-• only ever use physical restraint/intervention in order to protect the immediate safety of a person, for example to prevent an injury or harm either to the child or others
+• only ever use physical restraint/intervention in order to protect the immediate safety of a person (for example, to prevent injury or harm, either to the child or others)

-• wherever it is justified to physically restrain a child or to physically intervene, the amount of force used should be kept to the absolute minimum taking into account the risk posed
+• wherever physical restraint or intervention is justified, the amount of force used must be kept to the absolute minimum taking into account the risk posed

-• make a written record of the incident and ensure this is reported appropriately to an available Allocated Safeguarding Officer
+• make a written record of the incident and ensure this is reported appropriately to the DSL (or Deputy)

 MANAGING RISKS POSED BY OTHER CHILDREN